 Go through all your toiletries too.
 I sometimes start using one shampoo and then switch to another and then end up with loads of different half empty bottles at the end of my bath!
 Either use up or throw out any unwanted toiletries so you can make some space (for new ones!).

 5. Freshen Up Your Home

 This one is probably the most obvious of all.. although not the easiest!
 Go through each room in your home and give it a little spruce up from top to bottom.
+It’s so important to keep your home clean and it’s a great wait to relieve stress.
 I always think my flat looks reasonably clean and tidy but when you look a bit closer it really could do with a deeper clean and a general tidy up.
 I like to set aside a day (I know.. who wouldn’t want to spend their whole Saturday cleaning) so I can get it all done and out of the way and generally I actually find that I feel a whole lot better afterwards!
 Alternatively you could do just one task each day if that makes it less tedious (for example Monday could be for hoovering, Tuesday is the day for dusting etc).
 It always feels so nice being able to relax in my home knowing it’s all nice and clean, tidy, and clutter free!

 Declutter your kitchen cupboards, the fridge, the drawers where you hide away all your ‘stuff’, and that paperwork you keep meaning to file away.
 Get rid of anything that you don’t need or doesn’t make you happy.
 You’ll feel a lot better for it!
 You could even try rearranging the furniture in your home to make the space work better for you, or add more storage solutions to help add organisation.
 Perhaps spring is also the time for you to give your home a complete style make over or redecorate!